Nicholas-Mercado/reading-notes/c301/class-03.md

 **List 4 things that the spread operator can do.**

-1. Spreads array into seperate arguments
+1. Spreads array into separate arguments

 2. Copy an array